Ayza69420/Pygame-editor/README.md

 Mainly based on your keyboard, as everything is based on hotkeys.
 However, you need your mouse to scale and move objects around.

-# How to use
+# How to run

 All you gotta do is run the "main.py" file in the main folder.
-When done, all the objects information will be stored in the "info.txt" file.
+When done using the program, all the objects information will be stored in the "info.txt" file automatically, however if you wanna save the states of each object, you can use the S hotkey to save as listed below in the hotkeys.

 # To-do